nasearle/fullstack-nanodegree-vm/vagrant/tournament/README.md

 			* tournament_test.py - contains a series of test functions to check if tournament.py is working

 ### Instructions:
-First, fork the Project 2 - Tournament Results repository so that you have a version within your GitHub account.
+Fork the Project 2 - Tournament Results repository so that you have a version within your GitHub account.
 Clone your version of the Project 2 - Tournament Results repository to your local machine.